Terabit-Ethernet/NetChannel/README.md

    CPU(s):                32
    On-line CPU(s) list:   0-31
    ```
+   In case, the image is too large, instead of using `make modules_install`, you can use `make INSTALL_MOD_STRIP=1 modules_install`.
+More details can be found here: https://01.org/linuxgraphics/gfx-docs/drm/kbuild/kbuild.html#install-mod-strip.

 5. Edit `/etc/default/grub` to boot with your new kernel by default.
 For example: